kagisearch/kagi-docs/common/company/hiring-orion.md

 # Work on Orion Browser

-- Do you have advanced Swift, Javascript and/or C++ knowledge?
+- Do you have advanced Swift, JavaScript and/or C++ knowledge?
 - Do you specialize in AppKit/UIKit or you can solve difficult problems and code exceptionally well?
 (We’ll send a test project.)
 - Do you want to be a part of international and fully-remote team building products with care?